This section doesn’t currently include any content. Add content to this section using the sidebar.

 Key Points:

-• Flush/rinse your black water tank(s) for 20-30 minutes every 3-5 dumps.
+• Flush/rinse your black water tank(s) thoroughly after every dump.

 • Perform a short rinse every time you dump.